 If your car has damage that goes beyond normal wear and tear, you could be on the hook for additional fees when it’s time to return it to the dealer.

-If a car has a scratch but the mark is less than the size of a driver’s license or business card, many companies may consider it normal use and probably won’t charge a penalty.
-If the leasing company considers the damage excessive, it can charge additional fees.
+If a car has a scratch but the mark is less than the width of the edge of a driver’s license or business card, many companies may consider it normal use and probably won’t charge a penalty.
+If the leasing company considers any damage excessive, it can charge additional fees.